automvc/bee/README.md

 ## Feature & Function:

+**Support many Database**(MySQL,MariaDB,Oracle,H2,SQLite,PostgreSQL and so on) and easy extend。

 **V1.0**
 Single entity(table) Suid (select,update,insert,delete) object-oriented operation.
-Automatically generate the Javabean via DB table or view(MySQL,MariaDB).
+Automatically generate the Javabean via DB table or view.
 Convention-over-configuration:Javabean no annotation,no xml.
 Automatically mapping the table column and the Javabean field.
 Javabean support the raw type:int,double,and so on.